Despite the barrenness and heat, I’m fascinated by Australia’s interior.

 Both sites are fine for an overnight stop, even with a tent, though the spots at Mitchell are much prettier than Morven.
-On the other hand, the toilets were much cleaner at Morven when we stayed there this year.
+On the other hand, the toilets were much cleaner at Morven when we stayed there.

 The drive from Morven to Idalia National Park takes about 7 hours (add an hour / 100km if coming from Mitchell).

 We expected the Isisford-Blackall Road from Blackall to Idalia to be unsealed and slow-going.
 Good news is that it’s sealed all the way to the turnoff for the Blackall-Emmet Road, which then takes you into Idalia.